Antiz96/antiz.fr/content/blog/website_workflow.md

 - The build task:

-The build task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, it automatically pushes the built website to the `dev` branch (and thus, to the current `merge request`).
+The build task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, automatically pushes the built website to the `dev` branch (and thus, to the current `merge request`).
 See a run of the build task [here](https://github.com/Antiz96/antiz.fr/actions/runs/5719114527/job/15496350459).

 - The test task: